mukundraj/macosko-compute/docs/custom.md

     `-e|--mmenv` : This argument specifies the micromamba environment name to use or create.
 Default value is `jupyterlab`.
 When a custom environment name is provided, the container will create or activate that specific micromamba environment for package isolation.

     `-s|--setupmode` : This flag starts the container in setup mode, providing direct bash shell access instead of launching Jupyter Lab.
 Useful for installing packages, debugging, or performing administrative tasks.
 Cannot be used simultaneously with `-e` flag.
+To start JupyterLab from setup mode, use the `jstart` command (see section 2.3 below).

     `-w|--workdir` : This argument specifies the working directory name relative to your personal disk mount.
 Default value is `workdir`.
 This allows you to customize which directory is mounted as the working directory inside the container.